 A variety of new Streamliner guitars arrive in 2021, all based around the Center Block and Center Block Jr. models.
 They include:

 - The G2622T-P90 Streamliner Center Block and G2622-P90 Streamliner Center Block.
 Both feature a 16-inch chambered mahogany body with a chambered spruce centre block, enlarged F-holes, Fideli’Sonic P90 pickups, neck and bridge pickup volume controls, master tone control, master volume control, three-way pickup toggle switching, and a 12-inch-radius laurel fingerboard.
 The G2622T-P90 variety sports a B70 Bigsby vibrato, and comes finished in either Brownstone, Forge Glow or Gunmetal, listing for $599.99 / £609 / €669.
-The G2622-P90 comes in either Claret Burst or Havana Burst with a V-stoptail, and lists for listing for $499.99 / £539 / €599.
+The G2622-P90 comes in either Claret Burst or Havana Burst with a V-stoptail, and lists for $499.99 / £539 / €599.

 - G2655T-P90 Streamliner Centre Block Jr and G2655-P90 Streamliner Centre Block Jr. Both come with a 14-inch chambered mahogany body with a chambered spruce centre block, enlarged F-holes, Fideli’Sonic P90 pickups, neck and bridge pickup volume controls, master tone control, master volume control, three-way pickup toggle switching and a 12-inch-radius laurel fingerboard.
 The G2655T-P90 comes finished in either Two-Tone Midnight Sapphire and Vintage Mahogany Stain, Two-Tone Mint Metallic and Vintage Mahogany Stain or Two-Tone Sahara Metallic and Vintage Mahogany Stain, and comes with a B50 Bigsby Vibrato, listing for $599.99 / £609 / €669.
 The G2655-P90 meanwhile comes in either Brownstone or Claret Burst, and with a V-stoptail, listing for $499.99 / £539 / €599.